Philanthropy wants to build Gen Z's confidence in institutions. Will youth empowerment foster trust?

 LinkedIn co-founder Reid Hoffman launched The Trust in American Institutions Challenge last December with philanthropic accelerator Lever for Change.
 The $10 million open call will scale local solutions to restore public confidence in anything from education and government to media and medicine.

 The challenge is not focused solely on youth.
-Hoffman said that “just about everybody” across the political spectrum can recognize society’s trust issues.
+Hoffman said “just about everybody” can recognize society’s trust issues.
 As he sees it, the problem isn’t that institutions don’t work for young people.
 They do work, according to Hoffman, and “part of being young is learning that.”
 The idea, he added, “is to reconnect and revivify.”

 “We’re like fish in water.
 We don’t realize how important these institutions are to our ongoing environment,” Hoffman said.
 “Revitalizing them is an important part of a society that works.”